alessioBelli/noiseprint/README.md

 To run the code:

 ```
-python main_extraction.py
+python main_extraction.py -c dimention_squared_crop_size -n number_of_testing_images_per_camera
 ```

-Inside the main, you can choose the crop size used for computing the noiseprints.
-You must also state the number of test images for each device (just for visualization of the plots).
+You can choose the crop size used for computing the noiseprints with the parameter `-c`.
+You must also state the number of test images for each device (just for visualization of the plots) by using the parameter `-n`.
 The noiseprints of the cameras are saved in the `noiseprints` directory, while the charts showing the performance of the method are saved in the `plot` folder.

 ## How it works :gear: